samschool789/readme-generator/README.md

   ## Description
-  Using node.js and an NPM package called 'inquirer' I made an application that allows you to dynamically make a README
+  made an application to make README
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)